eddiehung/tetracom-service/ADMIN_NOTE.md

 	* set_normal: set the permission of user to normal.
 	* delete: delete user account.

-* Users without profile pictures displayed have set their name to be hidden.
+* Admin can see if a user has set their name to be hidden.

 Database Administration
 =======================